-Changing your last commit is probably the most common rewriting of history that you'll do.
-You'll often want to do two basic things to your last commit: change the commit message, or change the snapshot you just recorded by adding, changing, and removing files.
+Changing your most recent commit is probably the most common rewriting of history that you'll do.
+You'll often want to do two basic things to your last commit: simply change the commit message, or change the actual content of the commit by adding, removing and modifying files.

-If you only want to modify your last commit message, it's very simple:
+If you simply want to modify your last commit message, that's easy: